edgelesssys/contrast/CONTRIBUTING.md

    Additionally, you may want to add the [VSCode extension](https://github.com/direnv/direnv-vscode).

-4. Execute and follow instructions of
+4. Log into GCP.

     ```sh
+    nix shell nixpkgs#google-cloud-sdk -c gcloud auth login
+    ```

+5. Execute and follow instructions of

+    ```sh
     just onboard
     ```

-5. Provision a CoCo enabled AKS cluster with
+6. Provision a CoCo enabled AKS cluster with

     ```sh
     just create